SignDiff: Diffusion Model for American Sign Language Production: METHODOLOGY

 For larger-scale \ac{aslp}, the challenge lies in the fact that the previous German gloss vocabulary was around 1000, while our vocabulary exceeds 10000.
-This necessitates numerous improvements to our method to adapt to the new data.
-To tackle this issue, we have developed and implemented two additional adaptive modules.
-Moreover, in order to overcome any potential challenges arising from heightened semantic complexity, we introduce a novel loss function for our model.
+This necessitates substantial methodological enhancements to accommodate the expanded data.
+To address this challenge, we have devised and integrated two additional adaptive modules.
+Furthermore, to effectively handle the heightened semantic complexity, we have introduced a novel loss function tailored for our model.
 Subsequently, GANs were insufficient in simulating genuine and complex sign language data, leading to distorted representations.
 To overcome this, we adopted diffusion models as advanced sign language rendering models.
 Unlike GANs, these likelihood-based models effectively capture complex natural image distributions without encountering mode-collapse or training instabilities, all while leveraging parameter sharing instead of excessive parameters like Autoregressive models.